kenscripts/UniAmp/README.md

 ### Select unique reference sequence
 The output from `uni_seq.sh` can produced many unique reference sequences.
 This depends on how many query genomes were compared and how similiar these query genomes were to the reference genome.  \
 \
 For the later steps in the UniAmp pipeline, unique reference sequences are uploaded to the web server of Primer-BLAST.
-As a result, it is convienent to only have 1 or a few unique reference sequences to use.  \
+As a result, it is convienent to only have 1 or a few unique reference sequences to use.
+To accomplish this, selection criteria can be imposed to select the most optimal unique reference sequence based on the user's preference.  \
 \
-To accomplish this, selection criteria can be imposed to select the most optimal unique reference sequence based on the user's preference.
 In the original UniAmp publication, unique reference sequences were filtered by size and GC content.
-The remaining sequences were than aligned against the NCBI nucleotide collection database.
-The unique reference sequence with the lowest similarity to any database sequence was used for primer design.
+The remaining sequences were than compared against the NCBI nucleotide collection database.
+The unique reference sequence with no match or with the lowest similarity to any database sequence was used for primer design.
 This approach can be implemented by performing the following:

 1\) use bioawk to filter unique reference sequences by size and gc content
 ```